tech-med/medlearnity.com/src/content/blog/how-to-study-for-the-mcat/index.md

   - 'mcat'
   - 'medical-school-admissions'
   - 'study-schedule'
-description: 'How To Prepare for the MCAT So You Can Ace It'
+description: 'How To Prepare for the MCAT So You Can Ace It.'
 ---

 # **How To Prepare for the MCAT So You Can Ace It**